Missouri Hourly Paycheck Calculator

 How Your Missouri Paycheck Works

-Your net equals gross hourly wages (regular, overtime, tips, differentials, bonuses) minus pretax deductions; then minus FICA, federal income tax, Missouri state withholding, and any city earnings tax.
-The calculator itemizes hours, rates, taxable wages, withholdings, deductions, and final take-home.
+Your net pay equals gross hourly wages (regular, overtime, tips, differentials, bonuses) minus pretax deductions, then minus FICA, federal income tax, Missouri state withholding, and any city earnings tax.
+The calculator itemizes hours, rates, taxable wages, withholdings, deductions, and final take-home pay.

 • Inputs: Hourly rate, hours, overtime, tips, pay frequency, filing status, dependents/credits, city/residency, deductions.